an Akimbo Workshop with Will Rosenzweig

 Show Your Work Money Back Guarantee: Our workshops are incredibly effective.
 Check out what our alumni have to say.
 Still, just in case you’re hesitating, consider our 100% guarantee for this workshop.
 If you find that it hasn't met your expectations, simply drop us a note after you've participated through all the lessons in the workshop and we’ll refund your entire tuition.
 We've found that when our students contribute to the workshop, they get back far more than they put into it.

-If you're interested in joining us for a future session, be sure to sign up for the Tell Me More list.
+We haven’t released the dates for the next session.
+If you're interested in joining, be sure to sign up for the Tell Me More list.
 We’ll send you an email to let you know when the next live session is about to begin.

 More than 10,000 people have taken our other Akimbo workshops.
 We’re continuing to build a powerful new way to learn—not to pass a test, but to make a difference, to find the insight and confidence to move forward.